Thursday, August 27, 2020

 The Firefighters' Memorial in Capitol Park:

-It was like we were back in Sevilla, Spain again when we saw a huge number of Seville Orange trees.
-Sadly, it appeared many oranges had been left to rot on the ground instead of being picked and given to those in need.
+It was like we were back in Sevilla, Spain, again when we saw a massive number of Seville Orange trees.
+Sadly, it appeared that many oranges had been left to rot on the ground rather than being picked and given to those in need.
 A sign forbade people from either climbing the trees or picking their fruit.

 On our walk to see some murals that Sacramento is rightly famous for, we happened to pass the charming Cathedral of the Blessed Sacrament.
 Like so much in the city then, the church was also closed.

-As I don't know anything about the origins of the murals in Sacramento's Midtown District and their artists, I will let these pictures I took speak to you for themselves.
+As I don't know anything about the origins of the murals in Sacramento's Midtown District and their artists, I will let these pictures I took speak for themselves.

 It was so sad seeing the devastation wrought by some people protesting police brutality.